arribada/LoraTracker/sender/GPSSender/README.md

 BAND - set the frequency band.
 One of:"EU868", "US915", "AU915", "KR920", "AS923"
 DATA_RATE - set the lora data rate - https://docs.exploratory.engineering/lora/dr_sf
 SINGLE_POINTS=1 - send updates as single points or continious line.
+SEND_FREQ=..  - how often to send updates.
+Integer in seconds.